bluegenes/2022-paper-protein-kmers/manuscript.md

 Our results show that amino acid k-mers can be used for global proteome analyses, including distance estimation (AAI) and taxonomic classification.
 For most microbial proteomes, systematic subsampling via FracMinHash maintains accuracy while enabling much faster comparisons.

+Shorter amino acid k-mers (kaa = 7) can be matched even across phyla, suggesting they may be most useful for comparisons at larger evolutionary distances.
+These k-mers also have the potential to work well for functional analyses.
+Longer amino acid k-mers (kaa=10+) are more discriminatory and may be best for taxonomic classification.

 ### kaa-mer Amino Acid Identity estimation